"Read to your kids," I said.

 Now I am working with high school students, When I assess their vocabulary levels, I find myself once again encouraging them to read!

 The vocabulary portion of the Highlands Ability Battery (the aptitude assessment used at True Compass) is actually not an aptitude.
 It is a skill.
 It is the one portion of the assessment that can change over time, and that means you have the power to improve it.
 Because vocabulary is so vital to a person's academic and career achievement, most aptitude assessments include it.
 This information is used to help determine careers that might be a good fit.
-Not suprisingly, the higher your score, the higher you are likely to climb on the ladder in any given field.
+Not surprisingly, the higher your score, the higher you are likely to climb on the ladder in any given field.
 One study from the Johnson O'Connor Institutes demonstrated that top executives scored the highest on vocabulary measures (236), middle managers scored in the mid-range (140), and lower level managers scored in the low range (89).

 Can I still improve my ACT score and vocabulary?